vara11/mbd-bidw/Session 06/README.md

 ## Session 6

 The topic of this session is **Data Modelling**.
-This repository includes the content discuss in class.
+This repository includes the content discussed in class.

   - Datasets
   - Videos